 What are the five onboarding milestones every sequence needs?

-Every effective onboarding sequence moves users through five milestones: welcome (account creation), first action (initial setup), activation (experiencing core value), habit (repeated usage), and advocacy (sharing or referring).
-Each milestone needs its own trigger, content, and success metric.
+Every effective onboarding sequence moves users through five milestones: welcome (account creation), first action (initial setup), activation (first-value moment), habit (repeated usage), and advocacy (referral or upgrade).
+Each milestone needs its own trigger, content, success metric, and exit condition to avoid stale messages.

 | Milestone | Trigger | Goal | Example Message |